SSWConsulting/SSW.Rules.Content/rules/reduce-office-noise/rule.md

 created: 2022-06-01T02:10:55.612Z
 guid: 8b63af73-5542-4648-a81f-31f9eeb3e52c
 ---
-When the noise in an open plan office goes beyond appropriate levels, it could be annoying and stressful and thereby affects productivity.
-Here’re a few tips to help reduce noise in your workplace.
+When the noise in an open plan office goes beyond appropriate levels, it can be annoying and stressful and thereby affects productivity.
+Here are a few tips to help reduce noise in your workplace.

 1. Use headphones🎧
 2. Use a reasonable voice level or soft voice.
-3. Type in the important points during the conversation to your teams/private chat box to avoid unnecessary repetition and at the same time have those points written not just spoken.
+3. During the conversation, type the important points in to your Teams/private chat box to avoid unnecessary repetition and, at the same time, have those points written not just spoken.
 4. Should you anticipate a long call, move into a private room or booth if you can.
 5. Ping very loud people politely/nicely, e.g., “Hey XXX, could you please use headphones?”.
 6. Close your booth/pod door (if you have one) while you’re in calls.

 ::: greybox
-**Tip:** If you are in a Teams meeting and someone enters the room, it's important to notify the meeting participants of the arrival.
+**Tip:** If you are in a Teams meeting and someone enters the room, it's important to notify the meeting participants of their arrival.

 For example: "By the way Team, Jack has now entered the boardroom".

 If that person forgets, tap the table to remind them to introduce you.
 :::